 - Organize a "team of friends" or supporters who will help you spread the word. - Speak informally whenever possible to members of your community about why you wish to run for school board election and why they should vote for you. - Book speaking engagements at the local Chamber of Commerce or other business meetings in your area. - Use social media.
-Share information on Twitter and start a Facebook group or event specifically for your campaign.
-Encourage friends and colleagues to share. - Reach out to the local media and encourage them to interview you.
-There are many local reporters using social media as well, you can send them a tweet! - Conduct a telephone campaign-members of your "team of friends" could call with a standard script. - Place a paid advertisement in your local or community newspaper. - Develop a brochure or information card that speaks to your strengths and why you are interested in serving on the school board.
-Go door to door. - Place signs around your community. - Share information with voters about the role of school board members, and the importance of voting in the election.
+Encourage friends and colleagues to share. - Reach out to the local media and encourage them to interview you. - Conduct a telephone campaign-members of your "team of friends" could call with a standard script. - · Place a paid advertisement in your local or community newspaper. - Develop a brochure or information card that speaks to your strengths and why you are interested in serving on your local school board.
+Go door to door. - Place signs around your community. - Share information with voters about the role of school board members and the importance of voting in the election.
 Include information on voter eligibility.

-NOTE: When printing election brochures, signage, or other print materials, be sure you're adhering to the guidelines laid out by Municipal Affairs (Candidate's Guide to Municipal and SchoolBoard Elections).
+NOTE: When printing election brochures, signage, or other print materials, be sure you're adhering to the guidelines laid out by Municipal Affairs (Candidate's Guide to Municipal and School Board Elections) and CSAP (Politique 260: Elections scolaires).